zorbaTheRainy/autotranslate/README.md

 Autotranslate handles notifications via the [Apprise Python library](https://github.com/caronc/apprise), which allows Autotranslate to support 100+ notification systems out-of-the-box!

 It will now support email, Discord, Gotify, Ntfy, ITTT, and so many more.
-But, ... you have to provide it with a Apprise-style URL (or multiple) in order for it to work (the ENV `NOTIFY_URLS` or CLI switch `--notify-urls`).
+But, ... you have to provide it with a Apprise-style URL (or multiple) in order for it to work (via the ENV `NOTIFY_URLS` or CLI switch `--notify-urls`).
 Please look at [Apprise's documentation](https://github.com/caronc/apprise/wiki) to figure out how to format your desired URLs.
 You can see a complex email example in the Docker compose example above.